bobjiang/tokenscript/CONTRIBUTING.md

 ## Public Participation Invited

 TokenScript is part of the EEA Community Projects and welcomes participation by anyone.
-Substantive contributions and feedback are invited from all parties, following the common conventions for participation in GitHub public repository projects.
+Substantive contributions and feedbacks are invited from all parties, following the common conventions for participation in GitHub public repository projects.

 Participation is expected to be consistent with our [OASIS Participants Code of Conduct](https://www.oasis-open.org/policies-guidelines/oasis-participants-code-of-conduct/), the licenses applicable for each repository, and the acceptance of our individual [Contributor License Agreement](https://www.oasis-open.org/open-projects/cla/oasis-open-projects-individual-contributor-license-agreement-i-cla/), generally at the time of first contribution.

 ## How to Contribute

-When contributing to the repositories in this project, please first discuss significant changes you wish to make via issue, email, GitHub discussion, or via the [project's email list](https://lists.oasis-open-projects.org/g/eea-cp-tokenscript).
+When contributing to the repositories in this project, please first discuss significant changes you wish to make via [github issue](https://github.com/eea-oasis/tokenscript/issues), email, GitHub discussion, or via the [project's email list](https://lists.oasis-open-projects.org/g/eea-cp-tokenscript).

 ### Issues

-One of the best ways to communicate with the rest of the project contributors is by opening a GitHub issue!
+One of the best ways to communicate with the rest of the project contributors is by opening a [GitHub issue](https://github.com/eea-oasis/tokenscript/issues)!

 ### Discussions and announcements